namitjagtiani/terraform-azure-pendpoint-plink-azfw/README.md

 Replace the "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" values with the relevant information based on your `Producer subscription`.

+Replace the `username` and `password` values with a vlue of your choosing.

 ### 3. Initialize the Terraform Code

 Run `terraform init` to initialise the code and download the required providers.